On the modeling and mitigation of interference fringes in polarimetric instrumentation: The impact of polarization fringes on optical-design trades

 \section{The impact of polarization fringes on optical-design trades}

-To illustrate how the ability to model polarization fringes in layered materials can inform the design choices for polarimetric instrumentation, we show explicitly how the choices of material thicknesses (including those of non birefringent media) and beam shapes can be used to mitigate the impact of fringes on polarimetric accuracy.
-In particular, we analyze the behavior of \emph{polychromatic modulators} (PCM \cite{To10}) optimized to work between some prescribed spectral ranges with a required spectral resolution.
+Using the modeling framework derived in the previous section, we now want to illustrate how the ability to model polarization fringes in layered materials can inform the design choices for polarimetric instrumentation.
+In particular, we want to show explicitly how the choices of material thicknesses (including those of any non birefringent media in the stack) and beam shapes can be used to mitigate the impact of fringes on polarimetric accuracy.
+In order to do so, we analyze the behavior of PCMs optimized to work between some prescribed spectral ranges with a required spectral resolution.

 One commonly encountered design choice is that of placing polarization modulators in collimated light in order to minimize the field-of-view (FOV) dependence of the birefringence of the optics.
 On the other hand, the manifestation of polarization fringes is amplified in such a configuration, and the negative impact of strong polarization artifacts in science data is typically a much worse condition to face in practice, as the possibility to remove such artifacts through post-processing of the data is often rather limited (see, e.g., \cite{CL19} and references therein).
 For this reason, a trade study is always recommended to identify the slowest light beam through a birefringent optic compatible with the design, for which the amplitude of polarization fringes is suppressed below a given target.